 As mentioned above, a key benefit of automated expense solutions is the ability to enforce compliance at the point of entry.
 This also makes the approver’s job much easier.
 First, it can prevent out-of-policy expenses from being submitted.
 Second, if an expense item causes a “soft stop” violation notice, this is automatically flagged to the approver, and they can make an approval decision based on this.
 No more second-guessing, no more back-and-forth between employees and approvers to identify if the expense is valid.

-While 100% policy compliance isn’t that practical in reality for any organization with more than a handful of employees, any organization which remains on a manual expense submission and approval process is likely to have major challenges in maintaining even a reasonable of compliance with company policy.
+While 100% policy compliance isn’t that practical in reality for any organisation with more than a handful of employees, any organisation which remains on a manual expense submission and approval process is likely to have major challenges in maintaining even a reasonable of compliance with company policy.
 Implementing an expense solution can more than pay for itself simply by staunching the flow of wasteful, out-of-policy spend.

 - Invoice Solutions that Finance Teams and Approvers Actually Love

 - Chrome River Hits New Global Expense Milestone with Launch of 31st Language

 - Five Questions that CIOs Need to Ask about Expense Management

 - Why Protecting Employee Data and Offering Superior Software aren’t Mutually Exclusive

 We love you guys!
 Everything is going great.